AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     - `:allsubimages=` *int*
         If nonzero, stats will be printed about all subimages of the current image.
-(The default is zero, meaning that stats will only be printed for the first subimage of the current image.)
+(The default is given by whether or not the `-a` option was used.)

 .. option:: --colorcount r1,g1,b1,...:r2,g2,b2,...:...